-Telehealth Sessions – Being a licensed psychologist in both NC and MA, I can provide assessment and treatment sessions by video to an individual or family living anywhere within these states.
-Video conference sessions occur on a HIPAA compliant platform which encrypts the transmission then erases it after the session so as to secure your privacy.
-A trip to the office to get cognitive behavioral therapy is not required.
-This can be for a session length of 45 min. or a session length shorter or longer based on therapeutic goals.
+Telehealth Sessions – Being a licensed psychologist in both NC and MA, I provide assessment and treatment sessions by video to an individual or family living anywhere within these states.
+Video conference sessions occur on a HIPAA compliant platform which encrypts the transmission.
+There is no recording made of the session or your name.
+Session length is based on therapy goals.
+A trip to the office to get cognitive behavior therapy is not required.

 Intensive outpatient treatment – Intensive outpatient treatment (IOP) can be set up multiple ways.
 It may involve multiple 45 min sessions within a week, or it can be a treatment session that lasts 2 or 3 hours, once a week or several times a week.
-This can be in the office or within a community based setting depending on the treatment goals.
 IOP is customizable.

 Community based treatment – At times, treatment gains can be enhanced by conducting a session within a community setting.
-The goal is never to embarrass or shame but to enhance the effectiveness of the therapy, especially if an area of difficulty cannot be addressed within the office.
+The goal is never to embarrass or shame but to enhance the effectiveness of the therapy.
 (For example, a specific exposure and response prevention task for the treatment of OCD, or facing a specific situation in the treatment of panic.)
 The appropriateness of this modality is determined by the clinician and decided collaboratively based on clinical goals.

 Home based treatment – While less common, this can be very useful for people who struggle with moderate to severe hoarding.
 The appropriateness of this modality is determined by the clinician and decided collaboratively based on clinical goals.
 Telehealth video sessions can also be used to address concerns that primarily originate in the home.